niole/with-data-fetcher/README.md

 * an optional initial state for your React component and
 * an optional loading screen component, which shows before the fetched data arrives.
 * works with **Typescript**, **React 16.8 >**
+* a function prop, **getData** is provided to the wrapped child component, which is used to fetch data at adhoc times

 # Docs